By Suzanne Leyden, Qualified Nutrition, Health and Wellness Coach and owner of The WellNow Co.

 And I think my kids are ready for these amazing Bento Boxes.
 You can have loads of fun with packing them and they are durable and leak proof, perfect for kids schoolbags being flung around the place.
 They also come with a neat knife, fork and spoon that clip together.
-(There’s a lovely stainless steel bento I recommend in our shop but maybe as your own office lunch box).
+(There’s a lovely stainless steel bento I recommend in our shop but you may prefer it for the office than the school lunchbox).

 YOU’LL BE AN A-STUDENT BABY